CMC-QCL/python-data-manipulation/README.md

 Welcome to the QCL Workshop **Data Manipulation with Python**.

+By the end of this workshop you will be able to:

+* Import and export data
+* Explore and subset DataFrames
+* Detect and deal with missing data
+* Change between data types

 This is a Level 2 Workshop, so I will assume you are familiar with the topics covered in the **Practical Programming with Python** Workshop (Level 1):

 * Basics of Jupyter notebook